sadbinsiddique/Linux-GUI-XRDP-XFCE-Setup/README.md

-# Linux GUI Setup Guide (WSL2)

-Personal setup guide for enabling a secure Linux GUI using XRDP and XFCE4 on Ubuntu/WSL2.
+# Linux GUI Setup Guide for XRDP + XFCE4 on Ubuntu/WSL2

+A detailed and secure step-by-step guide to enable a lightweight graphical desktop environment accessible remotely via XRDP on Ubuntu or Windows Subsystem for Linux 2 (WSL2).
+Perfect for users wanting a stable remote desktop experience.

+---

-## 📋 Prerequisite
+## 📋 Prerequisites

-- A running Ubuntu/Debian-based Linux server
+- Running Ubuntu or Debian-based Linux server (native or WSL2)
 - Root or sudo privileges
 - Stable internet connection

+> **Note for WSL2 users:** Ensure WSL version 2 is enabled.
+Networking in WSL2 might require connecting via `localhost` with port forwarding or using your Windows host IP address.

+---

 ## 📦 Step 1: Install XRDP and XFCE4

-Update packages and install XRDP with XFCE4 (a lightweight desktop environment):
+Update your package list and install XRDP with the lightweight XFCE4 desktop environment:

 ```bash
 sudo su